 Falling in love with Wonder Woman

 I have a confession: I get jealous of other women sometimes, especially those who are more beautiful, sexier, braver, smarter, more innocent, etc. Gal Godot’s Wonder Woman is all that and more and a prime candidate to be the object of my envy.
-However, as I sat riveted for 2 hours watching her expressive, painfully gorgeous face and graceful movements, I could not help but be blown away and any inclination towards negativity (self-doubt, insecurity, jealousy) just crumbled away to irrelevance.
-Instead, I found myself a woman in love.
+However, as I sat riveted for 2 hours watching her expressive, painfully gorgeous face and graceful movements, I could not help but be blown away and any inclination towards negativity (self-doubt, insecurity) just crumbled away to irrelevance.
+Instead, I found myself totally in love.

 Finally, young girls (and even grown women) everywhere have a decent role model to look up to.
 Wonder Woman is the ultimate expression of a woman – curious, brave, strong, beautiful, sexy and compassionate.
 Patty Jenkins did a wonderful job of balancing all those elements.
 It was unlike any other female superhero I had ever seen before – Cat Woman, Nikita, Elektra; somehow those ladies did not seem to be as relatable.
 In considering how and why that might be, it occurred to me that perhaps having a female director really does make a difference since she is able to show, from a woman’s perspective, how those elements ought to be presented.
 A key moment might be when Diana Prince (Wonder Woman’s alias) realizes that mankind is not as pure and good as she had imagined.
 How many of us have been there – that moment when girls, who have been brought up to believe in fairy tales and romance, are left disillusioned and broken-hearted?
 And yet, we cannot help but hope and cheer when like a phoenix, Wonder Woman rises to fight again and again – not afraid to believe anyway.
 Yay Wonder Woman!!!